marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

 You can host your own GIT server too </br>
 In this video, we'll be using Github and I'll show you how to clone the repo that contains all this source code and many other tutorials. </br>

-Note that you dont need a Github account to clone repositories as this repo is public.
+Note that you don't need a Github account to clone repositories as this repo is public.

 ```
-#make sure we are in our respositories folder
+#make sure we are in our repositories folder

 cd gitrepos